-In this simple guide to business credit, let’s learn how a business credit score is calculated, how to establish business credit and build business credit file, why it is important, and how to maintain and protect your business credit.
-By building business credit and maintaining good business credit, you will be able to access business financing more easily products like long term and short term business loans, business lines of credit, business credit cards, and equipment financing.
+In this simple guide to business credit, let’s learn how a business credit score is calculated, how to establish business credit and build a business credit file, why it is important, and how to maintain and protect your business credit.
+By building business credit and maintaining good business credit, you will be able to access business financing more easily for products like long-term and short-term business loans, business lines of credit, business credit cards, and equipment financing.

 How Does Business Credit Work and How Is It Calculated?

-- Small Business Financial Exchange and other bad merchant behavior sources
+- Small Business Financial Exchange and other merchant behavior sources

 The Three Largest Business Credit Report Sources